Phenibut Addiction: Side Effects, Detox, Withdrawal, and Treatment

 Group discussions during each aftercare session are designed to be safe, supportive, and encouraging.
 This type of program is ideal for people who have already completed rehab and who need continued support to maintain their recovery throughout transitional stages of life, such as a new job, a move to a new city, or the loss of a loved one.

 If you or a loved one is struggling with phenibut addiction, you are not alone.
 A caring professional is waiting to take your call and help you get the treatment you deserve.
-Call (XXX) XXX-XXXX to speak with a Nova Recovery Center representative today.
+Call (512) 605-2955 to speak with a Nova Recovery Center representative today to learn more about our phenibut treatment program options.

 - Gender-specific treatment